-- developing succession plans for the Board (including for the Managing Director and Chief Executive Officer); - developing and implementing Board succession plans to enable an appropriate mix of skills, experience, expertise and diversity on the Board to be maintained and to facilitate orderly succession of Board membership; - considering matters relating to the composition of the Board and Board Committees, including reviewing and assessing the necessary and desirable competencies of Directors required to discharge the Board's duties and the extent to which they are represented in the composition of the Board and each Board Committee; - undertaking Director nomination matters and managing the process for the selection, appointment and re-election of Directors, including engaging external consultants to identify and propose potential candidates for directorships and undertaking appropriate background checks on short-listed candidates;
+- developing succession plans for the Board (including for the Managing Director and Chief Executive Officer); - developing and implementing Board succession plans to enable an appropriate mix of skills, experience, expertise and diversity on the Board to be maintained and to facilitate orderly succession of Board membership; - considering matters relating to the composition of the Board and Board Committees, including reviewing and assessing the necessary and desirable competencies of Directors required to discharge the Board's duties and the extent to which they are represented in the composition of the Board and each Board Committee;

-determining which Director/s shall stand for re-election by shareholders under the retirement by rotation provisions of the Company's constitution.
+- undertaking Director nomination matters and managing the process for the selection, appointment and re-election of Directors, including engaging external consultants to identify and propose potential candidates for directorships and undertaking appropriate background checks on short-listed candidates; - determining which Director/s shall stand for re-election by shareholders under the retirement by rotation provisions of the Company's constitution.

 Directors are required to regularly review the number of Boards on which they serve so that they can give the time and attention required to fulfil their duties and responsibilities as a Director of the Company.
-Directors are required to seek approval from the Chairman prior to accepting an invitation to become a Director of any other corporation and, in the case of the Chairman, to seek approval from the Deputy Chairman of the Board (if one has been appointed) or from the Chair of the Audit Committee.
+Directors are required to seek approval from the Chairman prior to accepting an invitation to become a Director of any other corporation and, in the case of the Chairman, to seek approval from the Chair of the Audit Committee.

-If the Board considers that there is a need for the services of a new Director to add to the Board's existing mix of skills and experience, the Board will undertake a search for suitable candidates and engage external consultants to assist with the selection process as necessary.
+If the Board considers that there is a need to appoint a new Director, it will undertake a search for suitable candidates and engage external consultants to assist with the selection process as necessary.
 The Board will consider candidates who have the appropriate range of skills, experience and diversity that will best complement Board effectiveness.
 Each Director has the opportunity to meet with the short-listed candidates before a new appointment is made by the Board.